-The Master of Science in Nursing with emphasis in Nursing Education is designed for those who have earned a Bachelor of Science in Nursing and want to become a nurse educator.
-The current nursing shortage will continue for the foreseeable future, which makes education in the health care fielda critical area that the health care industry must address.
+The Master of Science in Nursing (MSN) degree program with emphasis in nursing education is designed for those who have earned a baccalaureate degree in nursing and want to become a nurse educator.
+The current nursing shortage will continue for the foreseeable future, which makes education in the healthcare field critical area that the healthcare industry must address.

-- Analyze moral, ethical, and legal issues that impact the delivery of nursing care and nursing education in a diverse, global world
+- Analyze social, ethical, and legal issues that impact the delivery of domestic and global health care.

-- Model professional, scholarly, and leadership behaviors that foster clinical reasoning and lifelong learning
+- Model professional, scholarly, and leadership behaviors of one’s specialty area of practice (administration, care coordination, education, or informatics) that foster clinical reasoning and lifelong learning.